kuegi/kuegiBot/README.md

 ## crawling history
 To run backtests you first have to collect data history from the exchange.
-For bybit and bitmex i created the history_crawler script. make sure that a folder "history" is existing in the main directory (next to the script) and run
+For the known exchanges i created the history_crawler script. make sure that a folder "history" is existing in the main directory (next to the script) and run
 ```
 python3 history_crawler.py bybit
 ```
 if you want to crawl bitmex, you have to replace `bybit` with `bitmex`

-for future calls adapt line 30 in history_crawler.py to the highest existing index of the M1 files.
+for future calls adapt  the known_history_files in utils/helper to the highest existing index of the M1 files.

 The crawler loads M1 data from the exchange in max batchsize and aggregates it in a way to be easily reused from the backtest afterwards.
 The download can take a long time since its lots of data to fetch.